 Minimum Age for Employment – The use of child labor by the Supplier is strictly prohibited, in line with ILO Convention 138 on the Minimum Age, and Convention 182 on the Elimination of the Worst Forms of Child Labour.
 The ILO Convention 138 on the Minimum Age indicates that no child below 15 years (or 14 in certain developing countries) is allowed to work, subject to exceptions allowed by the ILO or national law.
 If the Supplier employs young workers, it must demonstrate that the employment of young people does not expose them to undue physical risks that can harm physical, mental or emotional development.

-Conflict Minerals- Exercise due diligence with their relevant suppliers consistent with OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected
+Conflict Minerals — The Supplier shall exercise due diligence with their relevant suppliers consistent with OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-MBX requires that its suppliers must meet or exceed the DoD Counterfeit Prevention Policy 4140.67.
+MBX requires that the Supplier must meet or exceed the DoD Counterfeit Prevention Policy 4140.67.

-MBX requires its Supplier to comply with all applicable legal environmental requirements and demonstrate continual improvement of its environmental performance.
+MBX requires the Supplier to comply with all applicable legal environmental requirements and demonstrate continual improvement of its environmental performance.

-The Supplier must never, directly or through intermediaries, offer or promise any personal or improper advantage in order to obtain or retain a business or other advantage from a third party, whether public or private.
-The Supplier will not pay or accept bribes, arrange or accept kickbacks and shall not take any actions to violate, or cause its business partners to violate, any applicable anti-bribery laws and regulations including the U.S. Foreign Corrupt Practices.
+The Supplier must never, directly or through intermediaries, offer or promise any personal or improper advantage in order to obtain or retain business or other advantages from a third party, whether public or private.
+The Supplier will not pay or accept bribes, arrange or accept kickbacks, and shall not take any actions to violate, or cause its business partners to violate, any applicable anti-bribery laws and regulations including the U.S. Foreign Corrupt Practices.

 The Supplier must comply with all applicable ethical trade laws and regulations in the countries where materials are sourced, produced and incorporated into MBX product.